 BUILD - Lineberger Connector

 There is no question the Cities of Gastonia and Lowell and Gaston County’s Lineberger Connector (Lineberger Connector) project is an important economic engine for this region of North Carolina, the surrounding property owners, and the North Carolina Department of Transportation (NCDOT).
-Understanding the setting for the Lineberger Connector project, it is easy to understand why communities have placed so much emphasis on making this connection a priority with the intent to boost the economic vitality in this part of Gaston County following the devastating impact the North American Free Trade Agreement (NAFTA) has had on the region.
+Understanding the setting for the Lineberger Connector project, it is easy to understand why these communities have placed so much emphasis on making this connection a priority as a solution to boost the economic vitality in this part of Gaston County following the devastating impact the North American Free Trade Agreement (NAFTA) has had on the region.

-The City of Gastonia, in conjunction with the City of Lowell, Gaston County, and the property owners, seek $18.5 million (50%) in BUILD Discretionary Grant funds to complete the $37,000,000 package needed to implement the Lineberger Connector project between the two communities.
-As shown in Figure 1, the Lineberger Connector project consists of approximately 1.0 miles of new location roadway and a new bridge over I-85, connecting both sides of I-85 between Franklin Boulevard and NC 7 to the north.
-The construction of the Lineberger Connector will complete the network between Exit 21 (Cox Road) and Exit 22 (South Main Street) east and west, and NC 7 and Franklin Boulevard north and south.
+The City of Gastonia, in conjunction with the City of Lowell, Gaston County, and the private property owners, seek $18.5 million (50%) in BUILD Discretionary Grant funds to complete the $37,000,000 package needed to implement the Lineberger Connector project between the two communities.
+As shown in Figure 1, the Lineberger Connector project consists of approximately 1.0 mile of new location roadway and a new bridge over I-85, connecting both sides of I-85 between US 29/74 (Franklin Boulevard) and NC 7 to the north.
+The proposed project also falls within the project limits for the widening of I-85 by NCDOT.
+TIP project I-5719 will widen I-85 from a six-lane facility to a minimum of an eight-lane facility.
+The 2020-2029 STIP has this design-build project programmed for construction beginning in FY 2024.
+Coordination with this TIP project will be critical, given the overlap of activity and impacts on the I-85 ROW.
+While this can be seen as a challenge for the project, it is also an opportunity to utilize the mitigation credits this site provides.
+These compensatory wetland and stream credits found on site have the potential to offset overall project costs and benefit the I-85 widening project by providing mitigation directly in the corridor.
+The construction of the Lineberger Connector will complete the network between Exit 21 (Cox Road) and Exit 22 (South Main Street) east and west, and NC 7 and US 29/74 (Franklin Boulevard) north and south.